What is a Good Credit Score?

 Pay your bills on time and if you can, pay the total amount due each month.

-Keep your credit utilization low, ideally below 30% of your credit limit
+Keep your credit utilization low, ideally below 30% of your credit limit.

 Don’t close old credit card accounts.
-If you are thinking of closing a credit card that you’ve had for many years in order to avoid an annual fee, consider asking the card issuer to roll the account onto a similar card with no fee.
+If you are thinking of closing a credit card that you’ve had for many years to avoid an annual fee, consider asking the card issuer to roll the account onto a similar card with no fee.
 You'll maintain your long credit history even if you never use the card.

 Once you get a good, or even excellent credit score, don’t rest on your laurels.
 Good credit hygiene, like keeping up with all of your credit card or loan payments, can help you qualify for choice loans in the future.